WSU-4110/Lost_and_Found/installation.md

-# Project Name - Installation Guide
+# Lost and Found - Installation Guide

-This guide provides step-by-step instructions on how to install Python for your project.
+This guide provides step-by-step instructions on how to install Python and Django for Lost and Found webapp.

 ## System Requirements